 Don’t worry.
 We’ve got you covered.

-If you have plans for making your company a better workplace, you can also create a poster to remind team members of this plan.
+If you have plans for making your company a better workplace, you can use an HR poster template and our online poster maker tool to remind team members of this plan.
 Use visuals like icons to illustrate ideas and make key points more memorable.

-A conflict resolution poster provides team members with actionable tips for how to deal with conflict quickly and effectively.
+A conflict resolution human resources poster provides team members with actionable tips for how to deal with conflict quickly and effectively.

 Organize information on the poster into steps that team members can follow.
 Each step should have a list of quick, actionable strategies team members can try out.

 Address questions your team members are likely to ask during a conflict.